richmahn/en_tn/3jn/front/intro.md

 1. Diotrephes and Demetrius (1:9-12)
 1. Conclusion (1:13-14)

+#### Who wrote the Book of 3 John? ####

+The letter does not give the reader the name of the author.
+The author only identified himself as "the elder" (1:1).
+The letter was probably written by the Apostle John near the end of his life.

 #### What is the Book of 3 John about? ####

 John wrote this letter to a believer named Gaius.
 He instructed Gaius to be hospitable to fellow believers who were traveling through his area.